Panzer III: Armour

 The Panzer III Ausf.
 A through C had 15 mm of rolled homogeneous armour on all sides with 10 mm on the top and 5 mm on the bottom.
 This was quickly determined to be insufficient, and was upgraded to 30 mm on the front, sides and rear in the Ausf.
 D, E, F, and G models, with the H model having a second 30 mm layer of face-hardened steel applied to the front and rear hull.
 The Ausf.
 J model had a solid 50 mm plate on the front and rear, while the Ausf.
 J¹, L, and M models had an additional layer of offset 20 mm homogeneous steel plate on the front hull and turret, with the M model having an additional 5 mm Schürzen spaced armour on the hull sides, and 8 mm on the turret sides and rear.
 This additional frontal armor gave the Panzer III frontal protection from many light and medium Allied and Soviet anti-tank guns at all but close ranges.
 However, the sides were still vulnerable to many enemy weapons, including anti-tank rifles at close ranges.

 Armament

 General Hermann Balck (standing left in the cupola) in a Panzerbefehlswagen III Ausf.
-H command tank in Greece in 1941.
+H command tank in Greece in April 1941.
 This vehicle is fitted with a dummy 37mm main gun and a dummy MG 34 co-axial machine gun but has an actual ball-mounted MG 34 machine gun on the right side of the turret's mantlet.

 The Panzer III was intended to fight other tanks; in the initial design stage a 50 mm gun was specified.
 However, the infantry at the time were being equipped with the 37 mm PaK 36, and it was thought that, in the interest of standardization, the tanks should carry the same armament.
 As a compromise, the turret ring was made large enough to accommodate a 50 mm gun should a future upgrade be required.
 This single decision later assured the Panzer III a prolonged life in the German Army.